hashicorp/consul/website/source/docs/guides/connect-production.md

  1. **[ACL default
     policy](https://private-docs.consul.io/docs/agent/options.html#acl_default_policy)
-    must be `deny`.** It is technically sufficient to keep default `allow` but add an explicit ACL denying anonymous `service:write`.
+    must be `deny`.** It is technically sufficient to keep the default policy of `allow` but add an explicit ACL denying anonymous `service:write`.
 Note however that in this case the Connect intention graph will also default to `allow` and explicit `deny` intentions will be needed to restrict service access.
 It is assumed for the remainder of this guide that ACL policy defaults to `deny`.
  2. **Each service must have a distinct ACL token** that is restricted to `service:write` only for the named service.
 Current Consul ACLs only support prefix matching but in a near-future release we will allow exact name